 Add the sultanas or raisins, pine nuts and chocolate about 30 minutes before it is cooked Remove the lid and evaporate the juices if necessary.

-One of my friends is enjoying drinking cocoa – the English way, as genteel ladies once drank it, made with good quality cocoa, water and a dash of milk.
-And in a fine cup.
+One of my friends is enjoying drinking hot chocolate.
+She drinks it as genteel ladies once drank it and in a fine cup.
+It is made the English way with good quality cocoa, water and a dash of milk.

-I too like my cocoa unsweetened and made with good quality cocoa.
-During my many visits to Italy I have drank many hot chocolates in bars and each one I ordered was different in taste and thickness.
+I too like my hot chocolates unsweetened and made with good quality cocoa.
+During my many visits to Italy I have ordered many hot chocolates in bars; each one I ordered was different in taste and thickness.

 I tasted my first, thick hot chocolate when I first went to Mantova.
-It was almost the consistency of custard.
+It was almost the consistency of custard. .
 Those of you who have ordered hot chocolate anywhere north of Rome (except Trieste) would know what I am talking about – milk, sugar, thickening (usually corn flour or potato starch), and chocolate (often cocoa powder).
-No thickening seems to be used anywhere south of Rome.

 Another recipe for making a good tasting, thick, hot chocolate also contains some shaved good quality bittersweet chocolate (high level cocoa-70-80%) as well as the good quality cocoa, milk and sugar to taste (Italians like sugar).
 In a milk saucepan, mix the sugar and cocoa with a little bit of milk till smooth.
 Add milk and stir over medium heat.
 Add the bits of chocolate to taste (and preferred thickness).
 Keep on stirring till melted.